Computer Originated World: Components of look

 Upon the launch of BBC World Service Television on 11 March 1991 to replace BBC TV Europe, the channel reused the COW symbol.
 Technically, the globe itself remained the same with changes made only to presentational style and the caption below the globe and the whole look being brought into line with corporate branding at the time.

-The ident itself was modified with the caption beneath showing a BBC corporate logo, with the slanted legend 'World Service Television' beneath, in the same style as used for regional variations of the BBC1 ident at the time.
+The ident itself was modified with the caption beneath showing a BBC corporate logo, with the slanted legend 'World Service Television' beneath, in the same style as used for regional variations of the BBC 1 ident at the time.
 No clock accompanied the look, due to the various time zones used around the world, with serious or news programming being introduced by the globe.

-Presentational style mirrored by that used on BBC1 and 2 at the time, and featured a static globe, positioned with Britain, Europe and Africa in view, with BBC logo beneath located in the top left corner of the screen.
+Presentational style mirrored by that used on BBC 1 and 2 at the time, and featured a static globe, positioned with Britain, Europe and Africa in view, with BBC logo beneath located in the top left corner of the screen.
 The logo was present throughout the presentation.
 Static captions also featured this globe symbol in the top left corner, located in a sidebar of generic lines, with programme title overlaid the image at the bottom of the screen.
 The station was also unusual, in the fact that it had a static, opaque permanent digital on-screen graphic (DOG) of the BBC logo in the top right corner of the screen.

 The look appears to have been dropped on 26 January 1995.

 Replacement

 The look on BBC World Service Television was dropped in favour of a look consisting entirely of real and simulated flags on the screen, with a single large BBC logo in centre screen.
-This was to emphasise the role that news played on the channel, and to associate itself more closely as a news channel, rather than BBC1.
+This was to emphasise the role that news played on the channel, and to associate itself more closely as a news channel, rather than BBC 1.
 This is primarily evident, as the look was reused for that purpose upon the channel's split into BBC World, as well as the original BBC Arabic Television.

 Legacy

-The COW was briefly revived on 13 February 2025, where it was used to introduce EastEnders as part of commemorations for the programme's upcoming 40th anniversary (which, likewise, also marked the 40th anniversary of the ident itself); while most regions used archive recordings of the ident, BBC One Wales played the ident live using the original hardware.
-The channel's COW equipment had remained in storage at BBC Cymru Wales' former headquarters in Cardiff, and was personally retrieved by its head of presentation Matt Rosser so that it wouldn't be thrown out during the move to New Broadcasting House.
+The COW was briefly revived on 8 January 2025 and again on 13 February 2025, where it was used to introduce Video Nasty (only aired on BBC One Northern Ireland) and EastEnders as part of commemorations for the latter programme's upcoming 40th anniversary (which, likewise, also marked the 40th anniversary of the ident itself); while most regions used archive recordings of the ident, BBC One Wales played the ident live using the original hardware.
+The channel's COW equipment had remained in storage at BBC Cymru Wales' former headquarters in Cardiff, and was personally retrieved by its head of presentation Matt Rosser so that it would not be thrown out during the move to New Broadcasting House.
 The equipment was found to still be in working order, only requiring repairs to its power supply, and additional hardware (including an SDI converter) to upconvert its analogue 576i output to 1080i high-definition for broadcast.